viamrobotics/docs/docs/tutorials/template.md

 draft: true # Change this when you're ready
 authors: [] # Your Name
 languages: [] # Viam SDK programming languages used, if any
+viamresources: [
-viamresources: [] # Specific components or services used in this tutorial
+  "arm", "base", "board", "camera", "encoder", "gantry", "gripper", "input_controller", "motor", "movement_sensor", "sensor", "servo", "data", "motion", "frame_system", "mlmodel", "navigation", "base_rc", "sensors", "slam", "vision" ] # Specific components or services used in this tutorial
 level: "" # Beginner, Intermediate, Advanced
 # Beginner means: high level of explanation and guidance
 # Intermediate means: commands/concepts you can assume the reader knows do not need to be explained, instead link.